Richard Madeley quits I’m a Celebrity after being taken to hospital

 In it, Madeley attempted to find a series of stars in a grim kitchen setting bursting with bugs and rodents.
 He also had to dive down a rubbish chute crammed with rotten food and fish guts.

-Madeley said he is “gutted” to have to leave so soon, adding that he has “honestly had the time of my life”.
+Madeley said he is “gutted” to have to leave so soon, adding that he had “honestly had the time of my life”.

-A statement from I’m a Celebrity further explained: “Our strict covid protocols means Richard has sadly had to leave the show as he is no longer in the bubble the celebrities form when entering the castle.
+A statement from I’m a Celebrity further explained: “Our strict Covid protocols mean Richard has sadly had to leave the show as he is no longer in the bubble the celebrities form when entering the castle.
 He has been a truly brilliant camp mate and we thank him for being part of this series.”

 No stand-ins are expected to enter the castle to replace Madeley.
 The presenter has recorded a message to campmates so they know that he is feeling better and he will speak with Ant and Dec in a segment featured on Friday night’s show (26 November).